 Being aware of the potential for divorce to harm your children is the first step.
 That will allow you to look at the choices you have through the lens of “How will this affect my children?
 What is in their best interest?”

-The second step is making sure you have an attorney on your side who can help you resolve your divorce and related family law issues effectively and amicably.
+The final step is making sure you have an attorney on your side who can help you resolve your divorce and related family law issues effectively and amicably.
 In Little Rock and central Arkansas, that means turning to Worsham Law Office, P.A.

 We have more than three decades of experience resolving issues such as where children will live and how they will be supported.
 Our goal is to protect the rights of parents in a way that aligns with what is in the best interest of their children.

 It may be tempting, but the best advice we can give parents is to avoid badmouthing their child’s other parent.
 It may feel good in the moment, but it can have negative ramifications on your legal case and ability to co-parent after the divorce.
-You have nothing to gain by engaging in this behavior.
+You have nothing to gain by engaging in this alienating behavior.

 Contact us for legal counsel you can trust on issues such as divorce, child custody and child support.
 Your initial consultation with a lawyer is free.
 You can reach our office by phone at 501-228-0668 or 501-490-9379 .